This blog post originally appeared on October 24, 2014. While still relevant, learn more about mobile website optimization in 2017.

 Third party content can enhance your site and sometimes take it to the next level when used properly.
 There are a few caveats with this type of content that we need to be aware of.
 Third party content is usually best used on the desktop experience because often times it isn’t optimized for mobile browsers.
 This really boils down to a loss of overall control of your content, the way it looks, the way it loads and the experience visitors have.

 There are countless ways to improve your mobile website, but these are just to give you an idea of why it’s important and how to improve it.
 Obviously some of these techniques are more technical than others and require the assistance of a developer or potentially your hosting provider.
-If you have questions or think that your mobile website could use some fine tuning we would love to talk with you about your site and the challenges you are currently having.
+If you have questions or think that your mobile website could use some fine tuning, let’s chat and discuss the challenges you currently face.